• Skip to main content

 • The Canal starts near Fort William on the West Coast (3h from Glasgow and 3h30 from Edinburgh)

-• and ends in Inverness on the East Coast (3h15 drive from Glasgow or Edinburgh) ... or the other way around 🙂
+• And ends in Inverness on the East Coast (3h15 drive from Glasgow or Edinburgh) … or the other way around

 • It is a nice road to add to your Scotland road trip.
 Check out my travel guide to help you plan your itinerary:

-Plan your perfect trip to Scotland!
+Plan your dream trip in Scotland thanks to my guide

 • 15 maps to easily plan your itinerary

-• GPS + info to make the most of your time
+• Tips to make the most of your time

-• 170+ original photos to get inspired
+• 170+ original photos to help you choose

 Driving the Great Glen Scotland